corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/node/deploy/env-prod-test.md

-You can find examples of configuration files [available here](../corda-firewall-configuration-file.html).
+You can find examples of firewall configuration files in [Configuring the Corda Enterprise Firewall](../corda-firewall-configuration-file.md).

 ### Installing the Corda Node